aplteam/Launchy/README.md

 If your are like me then you have about 16 versions of Dyalog installed, and you need different versions for different projects / clients. **_Launchy_** simplifies the process of firing up an instance of Dyalog as well as making adjustments like...

-* setting certain flags like PropertyExposeRoot
+* setting certain flags like `PropertyExposeRoot` and others
 * specifying the workspace size
 * setting debug flags
 * specifying additional command line parameters
 * running (or ignoring) a user define setup.dyalog script
 * starting the APL interpreter in elevated mode (admin rights required)
 * giving the interpreter a Ride.
-* In case you have Ubuntu installed in WSL ([Windows subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10 "How to install WSL") then Launchy also allows you to start any of the versions of Dyalog APL installed on Ubuntu.

 In addition to its main goal **_Launchy_** offers these features: